-Following an extensive international tour and its recent presentation in New York City, Andy Warhol’s Shadows (1978–79) will return to Dia Beacon for long-term view in January.
+Following an extensive international tour and its 2019 presentation in New York City, Andy Warhol’s Shadows (1978–79) returned to Dia Beacon for long-term view in January 2020.
 A single painting in multiple parts, Shadows is one of Warhol’s most abstract works, yet one that cohesively synthesizes key elements of his practice, including film, painting, photography, and screenprinting.
 Originally commissioned by Dia and acquired in 1979 for a solo exhibition at 393 West Broadway in New York City, Shadows includes a total of 102 canvases; the final number of canvases on view in each installation is determined by the dimensions of an existing exhibition space.
 For the installation at Dia Beacon, 72 canvases will be installed edge to edge, a foot above the floor.

 The conservation of this work was made possible by CALVIN KLEIN.